West Bridgewater Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in West Bridgewater

 All structural tree work in West Bridgewater must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion's tailing, and over-thinning.
-Tree health assessments must address structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, and included bark), and pest/disease presence, often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
-Certification and ongoing education are required for arborists, with additional credentials for risk assessment and municipal work.
+This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments are required before pruning, focusing on structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, or included bark), and disease or pest presence.
+Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
+Certification and ongoing education are mandatory, and specialized credentials (such as tree risk assessment qualification) are recommended.
+For complex diagnoses, consult UMass Extension.

 West Bridgewater Building Department